 Pre-primary education in Finland

 Pre-primary, preschool, or esikoulu in the local language is part of the basic education system in Finland.
-The basic education is compulsory starting from the age of six (pre-primary) and lasts for ten years.
-There's an option to be homeschooled at preschool if accepted and qualified.
-Most of the schools are public and children attend municipal schools near their homes.
-It's a free education system financed by taxes collected by the government.
+It’s a free education system financed by taxes collected by the government.
+Primary education is compulsory starting from six (pre-primary) and lasts for ten years.
+There’s an option to be homeschooled at preschool if accepted and qualified.
+Most schools are public, and children attend municipal schools near their homes.
 Everyone has equal opportunities and gets the same treatment in schools.

 Free for the participants